GraphiteEditor/Graphite/website/content/volunteer/guide/student-projects/_index.md

 In addition to the detailed projects above, here are some loose ideas that may be expanded into full project descriptions before the 2025 GSoC application period opens:

 - Sophisticated text layout and advanced typography features
-- PDF import/export?
-(Scope and viability depend on the state of available libraries)
+- PDF import/export? (scope and viability depends on the state of available libraries)
 - Traditional brush engine
 - [Procedural brush engine](https://github.com/Keavon/Brush-Nodes)
 - Color management for HDR/WCG (requires good understanding of color science)
 - Image processing algorithms for photography
+- [Node equivalence rewriting](https://github.com/GraphiteEditor/Graphite/issues/2021)
 - Snapping system overhaul
-- Photo processing graphics algorithms
-- [Node equivalence rewriting](https://github.com/GraphiteEditor/Graphite/issues/2021)

 ## Successful past projects